NCAR/FastEddy-model/docs/Tutorial/cases/CANOPY.rst

 Execute FastEddy
 ----------------

-Run FastEddy using the input parameters file /examples/Example01_NBL.in.
+Note that this example requires specification of a leaf area density (LAD) profile.
+A Jupyer notebook is provided in /tutorial/notebooks/Canopy_Prep.ipynb that reads in an LAD profile in .csv format (tape archive file at ZENODO blah blah blah!!!) and uses a FastEddy initial condition file to create a new initial condition file that includes de LAD information (CanopyLAD array).
+The notebook expects a canopy height value to be specified (:math: `h_c`), and that is currently set to 30.0 m.
+Run FastEddy using the input parameters file /tutorials/examples/Example05_CANOPY.in first for 1 timestep to create the FE_CANOPY.0 file, and then run the Jupyter notebook to modify the CanopyLAD array to contain the LAD profile instead of the initialized all zeros.
+Then run FastEddy for the :math:`4` h of the simulation.
 To execute FastEddy, follow the instructions here: https://github.com/NCAR/FastEddy-model/blob/main/README.md.

 Visualize the output
 --------------------

-Open the Jupyter notebook entitled "MAKE_FE_TUTORIAL_PLOTS.ipynb" and execute it using setting: case = 'neutral'.
+Open the Jupyter notebook entitled "MAKE_FE_TUTORIAL_PLOTS.ipynb" and execute it using setting: case = 'canopy'.

 XY-plane views of instantaneous velocity components at :math:`t=7` h (FE_NBL.630000):